BetterPluginsSpigot/BetterYaml/README.md

 ```
 </details>

-Imagine a user has changed free_pizza to false on their server and they removed the first few lines of comments.
+Imagine a user has changed free_pizza to false on their server, and they removed the first few lines of comments.
 <details>
 <summary>User's changed config</summary>